EST Contest for SchoolsThe Sun at a glance

 There will be three prizes:

-- The two best designs will win a trip to Tenerife (Canary Islands, Spain) to visit Teide Observatory and the European solar telescopes in operation there.
+- The teams producing the two best designs, together with their teachers, will win a trip to Tenerife (Canary Islands, Spain) to visit Teide Observatory and the European solar telescopes in operation there.

 The trip will take place around Easter (mid April 2022).
 If the COVID-19 pandemic does not allow travel at that time, the trips will be replaced by an advanced H-alpha solar telescope for each winning school, of the same value as the trip.